Canon FTb QL

 The film advance lever got a black plastic tip, presumably for a better grip when winding the film.
 The stop-down lever/self-timer lever was changed to the same style as found on the F-1.
 It still functioned as before but more closely related this camera model to the F-1 flagship.

 The PC sync socket was given a spring loaded plastic cover.
-Again, just a cosmetic touch.
+Just a cosmetic touch.

 The ring around the outer edge of the shutter speed dial was changed from a scalloped design to a diamond textured design.
 And, finally, a shutter speed display was added in the lower left hand corner of the viewfinder on later production copies.